robcarver17/pysystemtrade/docs/data.md

 <a name="create_fx_data"></a>
 ## Getting and storing FX data

-Although strictly not futures prices we also need spot FX prices to run our system (unless you have a USD account and all your futures are USD denominated).
+Although strictly not futures prices we also need spot FX prices to run our system (unless you are very dull, and have a USD account, and all of your futures are USD denominated.
+How do you survive with such an epically dull life?
+Never having to worry about sweeping your currency margin, or tracking error?
+I feel for you).
 The github for pysystemtrade contains spot FX data, but you will probably wish to update it.

-In live trading we'd use interactive brokers, but as an alternative for now I'm going to use one of the many free data websites: [investing.com](https://www.investing.com)
+In live trading we'd use interactive brokers, but to get some backfilled data I'm going to use one of the many free data websites: [investing.com](https://www.investing.com)

 You need to register with investing.com and then download enough history.
 To see how much FX data there already is in the .csv data provided: